 The Shared Humanity Experience

-There are socio-political issues that affect or move us and that we would like to talk about.
-However, we often hesitate because we are unsure or don't think we know enough about them.
-These include, for example: sexism, racism, discrimination, prejudice, privilege, gender attributions or dealing with an illness, disability or mental stress.
+There are socio-political issues that affect us all - things we care about and want to discuss.
+But sometimes we hesitate because we’re unsure or feel like we don’t know enough.
+These topics may include sexism, racism, discrimination, prejudice, privilege, gender roles, or experiences with illness, disability, or mental health.

-The Shared Humanity Experience is a structured exchange format that is fun (yes, fun!) and at the same time offers you a moderated space to talk about challenging topics, reflect and learn together.
+That’s exactly why we created The Shared Humanity Experience.
+It’s a fun, structured format that gives you a moderated space to talk about challenging topics, share perspectives, reflect, and learn together.

 The aim is to listen to each other, get in touch and learn from each other.